evonbit/bitcoin-native-systems/Perpetual Distribution/01-about-perpetual-distribution.md

    - The query will return the **winning block number**.
 The valid asset associated with this block number is the **authorized parent** for the new asset.

 2. **If you hold the authorized block winner**
-   - Inscribe the new asset, ensuring the following requirements are met:
+   - Inscribe the new asset according to the following requirements:
      - The inscription is a **child of the authorized block winner inscription**.
      - The inscription **delegates to the collection deployment inscription ID**.
-     - The undelegated content includes the following JSON with the correct block and ticker reference, for example:
+     - The inscription's undelegated content includes the following JSON with the correct block and ticker reference, for example:
        ```json
        {"blk": 999999, "tick": "natcats"}
        ```
        Replace `999999` with the target block number.
        **Note:** The ticker is case sensitive.
-   - Assets can be inscribed using any tool that supports **Ordinals protocol v2.2.1 or later**.
+   - Assets can be inscribed using any tool with full support for **Ordinals protocol v2.2.1 or later**.

 3. **Validation rules**
    - Any inscription that fails these requirements will not render and will be automatically rejected by the index.